maksimKorzh/chessboard/README.md

+# Code Monkey Chess
-Javascript chess board library empowered by the chess engine analysis
+Javascript chess board library empowered by the chess engine analysis that you can embed into your website